janiejestemja/coriolis_flights/NOTE.md

 - finding a way to implement self written c++ into python
 - figure out how to setup a c++ module using pythons c-api
 - figure out docstring documentation for functions
+- do numerical integration in c++ instead of python

 #### *"machiene-learning"*
 ---